named-data/NFD/docs/manpages/ndn-autoconfig.rst

 Request
 +++++++

-The end host sends an Interest over a multicast face.
+The end host sends Interest ``/localhop/ndn-autoconf/hub`` over a multicast face.

-Interest Name is ``/localhop/ndn-autoconf/hub``.

 Response
 ++++++++

-A producer app on the HUB answer this Interest with a Data packet that contains a TLV-encoded `Uri` block.
-The value of this block is the URI for the HUB, preferrably a UDP tunnel.
+A producer app on the router answers this Interest with a Data packet that contains a ``Uri`` TLV element.
+The value of this element is the FaceUri for the router, such as a UDP tunnel.

 Stage 2: DNS query with default suffix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^